metricly/hugo-www-site/content/blog/posts/2019/ADD-DATE_ec2-vcpu-vs-ecu.md

 ---
 author: "Mike Mackrory"
-date: "2019-03-01"
+date: "ADD DATE"
-title: "How to Right Size EC2s and Maximize Your AWS Budget"
+description: "Understand an AWS vCPU vs ECU, and how they can help overcome the challenges presented by using virtual machines."
+title: "EC2 vCPU vs ECU—Everything You Need to Know"
-category: "Cloud Cost Management"
+category: "DevOps"
-url: "/new/"
+url: "/ec2-vcpu-vs-ecu/"
 layout: "single"
-featured-image: "tagging-best-practices.png"
+featured-image: ""
 thumbnail-image: true
-featured: true
+featured: false
 ---

-If you've deployed an application or service to the Amazon Web Service (AWS) cloud, you've probably made use of an EC2 instance.
-One of the decisions that you had to make before you could start a new instance was which instance type to use.
-Choosing an instance type can be a complicated process.
+If you've deployed an application or service to the Amazon Web Service (AWS) cloud, you've probably made use of an [EC2 instance](/ec2-instances/).
+One of the decisions that you had to make before you could start a new instance, was which instance type to use.
+[Choosing an instance type](/ec2-instance-types/) can be a complicated process.
 AWS organizes their instance types into instance families, and within an instance family, there are varying sizes from micro to 32xlarge.

 Availability of instance types also varies from region to region, but the primary factor differentiating each instance type is a combination of:

 -   Compute power or CPU
 -   Memory
 -   Storage capacity and type of storage
 -   Network connectivity and performance

 In this article, we're going to be looking at compute power.
 We're going to talk about the challenges of measuring and comparing compute power in a virtual environment, and we'll look at different ways in which AWS has tried to make it easier for consumers to make informed decisions about their instance types.

 ### The Challenge Presented by the Virtual Environment